majordoobie/barbatos-toolkit/ARMv8 AArch64.md

 Some assemblers like the gnu assembler does not require immediate values to be prefixed with `#` but it is good practice todo so as that is the official way to do it.

+# Chapter 8: Writing Full Values to Registers
+It is a common problem with new users to write invalid number ranges into a GRP.
+The error is called **Invalid Immediate Value**.
+There are two techniques that this chapter is going to teach us to get around it.
+1. **Literal Pools**
+2. **Using "move" type instructions**

+## Literal Pools
+Literal Pool is basically an Assembler trick that allows us to write in values to a register without using a **mov-type** instruction

+To signal to the assembler that the instruction is using a pool literal